MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/collect-performance-metrics-from-a-linux-system.md

 ### Key considerations

-* Keep in mind that the memory is a finite resource, once both system memory (RAM) and swap is exhausted, the processes are to be killed by the Out Of Memorry killer (OOM).
+* Keep in mind that the memory is a finite resource, once both system memory (RAM) and swap is exhausted, the processes are to be killed by the Out Of Memory killer (OOM).
 * Verify swap isn't configured on a data disk or the OS disk, as that would create issues with I/O due to latency differences.
 Swap should be configured on the ephemeral drive.
 * Keep also in consideration that it's common to see on the `free -h` output that the free values are close to zero, this behavior is due to page cache, the kernel releases those pages as needed.